 E Infective endocarditis

-A 17-year-old girl is brought to the physician because she remains short in stature for her age.
-She has not shown any changes of puberty.
-On physical examination her vital signs include T 37 C, RR 18/minute, P 75/minute, and BP 165/85 mm Hg.
+A 17-year-old girl is short in stature for her age.
+She has not yet shown any changes of puberty.
+On physical examination her vital signs include T 37°C, RR 18/minute, P 75/minute, and BP 165/85 mm Hg.
 She has a continuous murmur heard over both the front of the chest as well as her back.
-Her lower extremities are cool with poor capillary filling.
+Her lower extremities are cool with diminished pulses and poor capillary filling.
 She has a webbed neck.
 A chest radiograph reveals a prominent left heart border, no edema or effusions, and rib notching.
 Which of the following cardiovascular abnormalities is she most likely to have?

 A Shortening and thickening of chordae tendineae of the mitral valve

-B Constriction of the aorta past the ductus arteriosus
+B Narrowing of the aorta past the ductus arteriosus

 C Supravalvular narrowing in the aortic root